Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 bottom-up approach.
 Other smaller countries with significant resources for field surveys have also adopted this approach (e.g. Netherlands, Denmark, Cuba).
-The bottom-up approach was, for example, used in the development and elaboration of the US soil taxonomy system of classification and of the US SSURGO (1:20,000) and STATSGO (1:250,000) soil maps [@ZHONG2011491].
+The bottom-up approach was, for example, used in the development and elaboration of the US Soil Taxonomy system of classification and of the US SSURGO (1:20,000) and STATSGO (1:250,000) soil maps [@ZHONG2011491].